 Participation in the Barossa Regional Recycling project as a member of the advisory group with local authorities and other members of the region’s wine industry.
 The project’s objective is to understand waste management systems, impacts to the area and identify opportunities to improve the waste management practices

 Chair of the Wine Industry Sustainable Packaging Alliance (WISPA).
-This “collective impact model” is a collaboration between Australia Packaging Covenant and key businesses across the wine industry value chain, working together to improve recycling rates, drive innovation and fuel the circular economy within the Australian wine industry.
+This “collective impact model” is a collaboration between the Australian Packaging Covenant Organisation and key businesses across the wine industry value chain, working together to improve recycling rates, drive innovation and fuel the circular economy within the Australian wine industry.

 When Dan Murphy’s Mornington East Wine Merchant Michael Zitzlaff saw how many wine box dividers were going into paper recycling every month, he thought there must be a better way to reuse them.